benliu5085/DRAGoM/README.md

 An example of simulated pair-end reads file is provided in the ~/example/ directory.
 You can use the example to test the installation using:
 $ cd ~/example/
-$ python2 ../runDragom.py -1 example.read1.fq -2 example.read2.fq -p example.config
+$ python ../runDragom.py -1 example.read1.fq -2 example.read2.fq -p example.config

 Note:
 you might need to unzip the example file using: